Vasectomy Clinic

 • Current epididymitis

-Other anatomical abnormalities or operations in the scrotum should be mentioned in your GP’s referral letter to enable Dr Panke to see the patient before they are booked into an operating sessions i.e. varicoceles.
+Other anatomical abnormalities or operations in the scrotum should be mentioned in your GP’s referral letter to enable Dr Panke or Dr Peat to see the patient before they are booked into an operating sessions i.e. varicoceles.

 Should a patient be unsuitable, or an operation under local anaesthetic in the practice setting is contraindicated, the patient will be referred directly to the urologist in the hospital (unless specifically advised otherwise in the referral letter).